On the top-dimensional cohomology of arithmetic Chevalley groups: Introduction

 \subsection{Acknowledgements}

-We are indebted to Petra~Schwer for helpful discussions, and grateful to Paul~Gunnells for helpful comments and pointing us to~\cite{Toth2005}.
-We would like to thank Peter Patzt, Jeremy Miller and Jennifer Wilson for comments on previous versions of this article.
+We are indebted to Petra~Schwer for helpful discussions, and to Paul~Gunnells for helpful comments and pointing us to~\cite{Toth2005}.
+We thank Peter Patzt, Jeremy Miller and Jennifer Wilson for comments on earlier versions of this article and Dan Yasaki for comments on computations in low dimensions.
 RJS would like to thank his PhD advisor Nathalie Wahl for enlightening conversations and helpful feedback about \cite[Chapter 5]{Sroka2021}.
+We thank the anonymous referee for their comments and suggestions. }}